Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 )

-The buttons for applying, resetting and saving were placed at the top in order to both provide a visually pleasing appearance while also indicating to the user that these buttons are for the entire configuration of all monitors.
-Including to the constraints provided by the implementation, this alignment is also cohesive to positioning of similar buttons in the Bluetooth and Wi-Fi functionality of ReSet.
+The buttons for applying, resetting and saving were placed at the top in order to provide a visually pleasing appearance while also indicating to the user that these buttons are for the entire configuration of all monitors.
+Including the constraints provided by the implementation, this alignment is also cohesive to the positioning of similar buttons in the Bluetooth and Wi-Fi functionality of ReSet.
 Compared to the mockup in @MonitorPluginMockup, this differs from placing the buttons within the drag-and-drop visualization.

 Similar to @KDEImplementation, the plugin interface will always show the current monitor configuration visually, with a blue indicator showing the currently selected monitor.
-This ensures that users are always immediately aware how their configuration will translate to the real world, including resolution changes and transformation changes.
+This ensures that users are always immediately aware of how their configuration will translate to the real world, including resolution changes and transformation changes.

 Below the visual interface is a list of configurations for the currently selected monitor with the first bar showing the name and the make of the